business

 Before diving into state variations, it is important to establish the national Medicare baseline.
 These CPT codes and estimated reimbursement levels apply across all states:

-These are estimates based on CMS published fee schedules.
-Actual rates vary by geographic locality adjustment and payer.
+Rates are national non-facility estimates from the CMS 2026 Physician Fee Schedule.
+Actual rates vary by geographic locality and payer.

 State-by-State RPM Coverage Comparison